Table of contents

 Western High Tatras

-As opposed to earlier tours this year (in August), the focus was this time on the western parts of the High Tatras (not to be confused with the “Western Tatras” or “Západné Tatry”, what is a different mountain range).
+As opposed to my summer tours, I steered for the western parts of the High Tatras mountain range (not to be confused with the “Western Tatras” or “Západné Tatry”) this autumn .

-The town of Štrbské Pleso, the final station of the meter-gauge railway Tatranské Elektrické Železnice (TEŽ) in the west, was my actual starting point for exploring the valleys and peaks around.
+The town of Štrbské Pleso, the final station of the meter-gauge railway Tatranské Elektrické Železnice (TEŽ), was my actual starting point for exploring the valleys and peaks around.

 Kriváň , October 1